II. Qualifications to be a Candidate

 VII.
 Qualifying FAQs

-To qualify for elected office in Alabama, candidates must file documents with several entities: the Alabama Democratic Party (or local County Chair), the Alabama Ethics Commission, the Alabama Secretary of State or Probate Judge, and the IRS.
+To qualify for elected office in Alabama, state candidates must file documents with several entities: the Alabama Democratic Party (or local County Chair), the Alabama Ethics Commission, the Alabama Secretary of State, and the IRS.

 Candidates for state office cannot solicit or receive contributions any time the Alabama Legislature is in session, unless the legislature is in session within 120 days of an election.
 The only exception is state candidates involved in a special session called by the Governor.
 County and municipal candidates may continue to accept funds.

-BE SURE TO SEND ALL MAILINGS TO EACH ENTITY CERTIFIED.
+BE SURE TO SEND ANY MAILINGS VIA CERTIFIED MAIL.

 WARNING: It is imperative that you immediately file the Statement of Economic Interests form with the Ethics Commission.
 Failure to timely do so may result in your disqualification as a candidate.